It's hard enough to cope with allergies on the weekend, but dealing with

 The average worker with allergies misses about one hour per week over the

 course of a year.
 But that sick time is...

-If you have these symptoms, use an Auvi-Q or Epi-Pen (epinephrine shot) if you carry one with you.
+If you have these symptoms, carry two Auvi-Q or Epi-Pens (epinephrine shots) with you if your doctor has prescribed them.
 Then call 911 immediately.
 You still need to go to the hospital, even if the shot worked.

 If you have mild swelling at the sting site but are otherwise OK, start treatment on your own.

 Put ice on the bite or sting off and on (15 minutes on, 15 minutes off).
 Use a towel.
 Don’t put ice directly on your skin and don’t use heat.